 Courses meeting the first four goals concentrate on the development of basic learning skills such as communicating, higher order thinking, managing information and valuing.
 Other courses in the general education curriculum meet the remaining goals of knowledge acquisition in the areas of social and behavioral sciences, humanities and fine arts, mathematics, life and physical sciences, and health and physical education.

-A student who has completed all Missouri Western general studies requirements for a baccalaureate degree may request a notation be placed on their transcript stating such by contacting the Registrar's Office.
+A student who has completed all Missouri Western or CORE 42 general studies requirements for a baccalaureate degree will have a notation indicating this information placed on their transcript.

 Students earning a baccalaureate degree should select from the following general studies courses.